DanielGeek/DanielGeek/README.md

 In general, I consider my top 3 skills to be:

-• Advanced Javascript, React, and Solidity Proficiency
+• Advanced Javascript, React, Solidity, and Rust Proficiency
 • Leading Team Members to Accomplish a Shared Goal
 • Developing Simple, Creative Solutions to Complex Problems

 I also have extensive experience with:

 • Go
-• Rust
 • Python
 • NextJS
 • C